 Don't fight the SERP

-If every result is a listicle, write a listicle.
-If every result is a product page, create a product page.
-You can be creative within the format.
-You cannot ignore the format.
+If every result on the page is a listicle, you need to write a listicle regardless of your personal feelings about the format; if every result is a product page, you need to create a product page even if you'd rather publish thought leadership; you can absolutely be creative and distinctive within whatever format the SERP demands, but you cannot ignore the format itself and expect to rank.

 Intent shifts over time

-Less dramatic shifts happen constantly.
-A query that was informational might become transactional as products emerge.
-A transactional query might shift commercial as users demand more research options.
+Less dramatic but equally important shifts happen constantly across every corner of the search landscape, where a query that was purely informational might become transactional as products emerge to serve that need, where a transactional query might shift toward commercial investigation as users become more sophisticated and demand more research options before committing to a purchase.

-This is why you check the SERP before creating content, not after.
-And why you revisit old content that's stopped ranking - the intent may have shifted underneath you.
+This is precisely why you check the SERP before creating content rather than after, and why you need to revisit old content that has stopped ranking well, because the intent may have shifted underneath you while you weren't paying attention, leaving your once-perfect content misaligned with what Google now believes searchers want.

 Mixed intent queries

-Not every query falls cleanly into one bucket.
-"SEO tools" might show a mix of listicles (commercial) and guides about what SEO tools do (informational).
-"Running shoes" might blend product pages (transactional) with buying guides (commercial).
+Not every query falls cleanly into one of the four buckets, and you'll frequently encounter searches where the SERP itself seems confused, like "SEO tools" which might show a mix of listicles serving commercial investigation alongside guides explaining what SEO tools actually do serving informational intent, or "running shoes" which might blend product pages for people ready to buy with buying guides for people still researching their options.

 Mapping intent at scale